 Furthermore, because beginners tend to be rougher on their tools, it is far less likely that a novice will break a GSP.

-And if you still find that the GSP Ghost set is not quite your speed I would highly recommend finding a set similar to its setup from another manufacture or building one like it.
+And if you still find that the GSP Ghost set is not quite your speed, I would highly recommend finding a set similar to its setup from another manufacturer or building one like it.